 Ben experienced a very severe head injury while serving in the in Afghanistan.
 When he awoke from his coma, doctors at Walter Reed hospital told him he may never talk or walk again and that only 2 out 100 people with his type of injury survive.

 Corbin Waugh athlete.
-Experienced a series of concussions while playing football and other contact sports.
-Before/after guitar and neurological panels show improvements in brain function.
+Experienced a series of contact sport impacts.
+Before/after guitar and neurological panels show improvements in brain function with exercise.

-Jill MacKay experienced a series of 3 mild concussions over 18 months resulting in functional disability.
-Before/after CNS tests illustrate post-injury optimization of brain function.
+Jill MacKay experienced a series of head impacts over 18 months resulting in loss of quality of life and vocational ability.

 Volunteers report significant and verifiable improvement physical and mental competency regardless of medical history: